The online colleges in Alaska offer a robust selection of online degree programs and some of the lowest tuition rates in the country.

 Editorial Listing ShortCode:

-If you’re thinking about pursuing a postsecondary degree in Alaska, check out all the opportunities and savings that are in store for you!
+If you’re thinking about pursuing a postsecondary degree in Alaska, check out all the Alaska universities and savings that are in store for you.

 Overview of Higher Education in Alaska

-According to a 2018-2019 report from the National Center for Education Statistics (NCES), Alaska is home to 8 degree-granting institutions, including 4 public, 3 nonprofit, and 1 for-profit schools.
+According to the NCES, Alaska is home to 8 degree-granting institutions, including 4 public, 3 non-profits, and 1 for-profit school, these include community colleges in Alaska and 4-year schools.

-With such a limited selection of schools, you might think tuition costs would be through the roof, but that’s not the case at all.
-The NCES reports that the average tuition and fees for a 4-year public institution in Alaska was $8396 for in-state students and $24,454 for out-of-state students.
+With such a limited selection of schools, you might think tuition costs would be through the roof, but that’s not the case.
+The NCES reports that the average tuition and fees for a 4-year public institution in Alaska were $8,297 for in-state students and $25,535 for out-of-state students.
 Both are well below the national average.